kimchi-project/gingerbase/docs/README.md

 Mobile Browser Support:
 -----------------------
-* **Safari iOS:** Current version
+* **Safari iOS:** Current-1 version
-* **Android Browser** Current version
+* **Android Browser** Current-1 version

 Hypervisor Distro Support
 =========================

-Wok might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.
+Ginger Base and Wok might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.

-The Kimchi community (responsible for Wok project) makes an effort to test it with the latest versions of Fedora, RHEL, OpenSUSE, and Ubuntu.
+The Ginger community makes an effort to test it with the latest versions of Fedora, RHEL, OpenSuSe, and Ubuntu.

 Getting Started
 ===============